rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 Maven Central [requires](https://maven.apache.org/repository/guide-central-repository-upload.html#pgp-signature) all uploads to be [signed by PGP](https://central.sonatype.org/publish/requirements/gpg/) and that the keys are registered with a public key server.
 Following the UNIX philosophy, they leave the actual act of signing up to independent implementations of PGP.
 It takes a lot of documentation to explain how to hook up all of these different parts to work together correctly.
 Furthermore, no assurance is made that the GPG signature and the Maven Central token used for upload represent the same identity.

 The npm client can pass along a `otp` option on the command line to act as [proof of 2FA](https://docs.npmjs.com/configuring-two-factor-authentication#sending-a-one-time-password-from-the-command-line).
-This provides a lot of the "over the wire" benefits of this RFC for the npm registry, but cannot be used by a third party after the fact to verify the uploaded identity nor is it easy for alternative registries to set up.
+This provides a lot of the "over the wire" benefits of this RFC for the npm registry, but cannot be used by a third party after the fact to verify the uploaded identity.

 [TUF](https://theupdateframework.io/) exclusively deals with how a client downloading packages through a mirror can be assured they came from a non-compromised copy of the registry.
 Which is not the problem this RFC is addressing.